datashines/datashines.github.io/_posts/2021-02-21-How-I-received-my-Tier-1-Exceptional-Talent-UK-visa.md

 </object>

 As you can see, I addressed precisely the points of refusal outlined in the Proforma.
-Having little hopes of getting the decision turned around, I received the email form Home Office stating that I have been granted the endorsement, as can be seen at the top of this blog.
+Having little hopes of getting the decision turned around, I received the email from the Home Office stating that I have been granted the endorsement, as can be seen at the top of this blog.

 ## Closing words